softlion/OpenCvBinding/CreateBindingIos.md

 Replace ApiDefinitions.cs and StructsAndEnums.cs by the above ones.
 You can add a namespace around the codes.
 Copy the file ios/opencv2.framework/Versions/A/opencv2 and rename it opencv2.a
 Add it to the project at its root.
-It build action should be automatically set to ObjcBindingNativeLibrary.
+Its build action should be automatically set to ObjcBindingNativeLibrary.

+NOTE: the binding project is already created in this git.
+Just copy the .a file at its root and it's fully setup.